-I’ve always been a storyteller, even as a child - writing my first book at the age of six and insisting it be typed up and bound.
-After a career writing copy for brochures, direct mail, and company newsletters, I started Plague Land after attending the course in novel writing at literary agents Curtis Brown.
+I’ve always been a storyteller – even as a child – writing my first book at the age of six and insisting that it was typed up and bound!
+During my career in marketing and copywriting, I studied for an MA in Writing from Sheffield Hallam, and then went on to have Arts Council funding for screenplay development.
+I finished my first book, Plague Land, after attending the course in novel-writing at literary agents Curtis Brown.

-I’ve lived in Somerset, London, Manchester and now in the Weald of Kent.
-My influences are gothic literature, nature, history and my large and mildly eccentric family.
+I’ve lived in Somerset, London, Southampton, Manchester and now the Weald of Kent.
+My influences are gothic literature, film, nature, history and my large and mildly eccentric family.

 I’m often asked why I chose to set my books in the medieval period?
 And this is what I always say.
 I didn’t choose the Middle Ages – they chose me.
 Yes, I have an interest in the Romans, Egyptians, Victorians etc – but I have a passion for the Middle Ages.
 A passion that probably goes back to my early childhood and my love of fairy tales – stories that were always set in a cod-medieval world of castles, moats, turrets, great forests, knights, lords and peasants.

 But, of course, the Middle Ages is a long time period, so why the 14th century, and specifically the years between 1348 and 1381?
 For me, this thirty-year period was irresistible, particularly as I’m a writer of crime thrillers.
 I was drawn to selecting a dark canvas from history.
 And these years were very dark indeed – beginning with the Black Death and ending with the failed Peasants Revolt of 1381.

 How I write

 What am I working on currently?